TAMU73/NUPHONIC--front_end/README.md

 # NUPHONIC [Music Streaming App]
 ## Node.js, Express.js, MongoDB
-This is a front-end configuration for flutter mobile application.
+This is a front-end configuration for this flutter mobile application.